 | Stop-loss | Margin Maintenance Ratio: 0% |

 At Exness, as part of our commitment to building sustainable, long-term relationships with our traders, we have implemented a zero-cut system to provide maximum protection for our clients’ funds.To minimize the risk of loss, we have implemented a system that ensures you will never incur debt even if your account balance goes negative, allowing you to trade with peace of mind.
-With the Zero Cut System keeping your risk to a minimum, enjoy trading with Exness’s unique high leverage of up to 2,000:1 (*) and industry-leading tight spreads.
+Enjoy trading with Exness’s unique high leverage of up to 2,000:1 (*) and industry-leading tight spreads, all while minimizing risk with our Zero Cut System.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Please review the timing and rules regarding the execution of the zero-cut system at Exness.
+Please review the timing and rules for when the zero-cut system is triggered at Exness.

-Exness’s zero-cut system is automatically triggered when your account balance goes into the negative due to sudden market fluctuations.
-With some FX brokers, the zero-cut is not executed immediately after the balance goes negative; instead, it may require time for review by the relevant department or necessitate an additional deposit.
+Exness’s zero-cut system is automatically triggered when your account balance goes negative due to sudden market fluctuations.
+With some FX brokers, the zero-cut is not executed immediately after the balance goes negative; instead, it may take time for the relevant department to review the situation, or you may be required to make an additional deposit.
 However, at Exness, the zero-cut is automatically triggered the moment your balance goes negative, allowing you to avoid missing out on trading opportunities.Once your account balance has been reset to zero, please deposit funds into your trading account and resume trading using those funds.

-Please note that if you make an additional deposit into an account with a negative balance resulting from open positions before Exness has processed the reimbursement, the zero-cut policy will not be enforced.
+Please note that if you make an additional deposit into an account with a negative balance resulting from open positions before Exness has issued a credit, the zero-cut policy will not be applied.
 If the negative balance is deducted from your deposit, please contact the Exness Support Desk.

-Exness’s Zero Cut system applies to all account types and instruments offered by Exness.
-Furthermore, there is no upper limit on the negative balance covered by the Zero Cut system.
-No matter how large your losses may become, your balance will be reset to zero as long as you have no open positions.
-Please rest assured that there is also no limit on the number of times the Zero Cut system can be triggered.
+Exness’s Zero Cut System applies to all account types and instruments offered by Exness.
+Furthermore, there is no upper limit on the negative balance covered by the Zero Cut System.
+No matter how large your losses may become, your negative balance will be reset to zero as long as you have no open positions.
+Please rest assured that there is also no limit on the number of times the Zero Cut System can be triggered.

-At Exness, even if you are hedging across multiple accounts, any negative balance will still be subject to the zero-cut policy.
-Generally, many FX brokers prohibit hedging across multiple accounts, and if you do so, you will almost always face penalties such as exclusion from the zero-cut policy or withdrawal refusals.
-However, since Exness officially permits hedging across multiple accounts, you can not only freely utilize hedging strategies for flexible trading but also mitigate loss risks through the zero-cut system.
+At Exness, even if you are hedging across multiple accounts, any negative balance will be subject to the zero-cut policy.
+Generally, many FX brokers prohibit hedging across multiple accounts, and if you do so, you will almost always face penalties such as exclusion from the zero-cut policy or withdrawal denial.
+However, since Exness officially permits hedging across multiple accounts, you can not only freely utilize hedging strategies for flexible trading but also mitigate loss risk through the zero-cut system.

 Exness employs a zero-cut system, enabling comprehensive risk management across all aspects of trading.
-Precisely because we offer a trading environment that is advantageous to traders—featuring industry-rare benefits such as a "0% stop-out level" and "up to 2,000x leverage" (*)—it is essential to manage risk using the zero-cut system.
+Because we offer a trading environment that is advantageous to traders—featuring industry-rare benefits such as a "0% stop-out level" and "up to 2,000x leverage" (*)—it is essential to manage risk using the zero-cut system.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-When trading FX or CFDs with Exness, you need to be cautious of sudden market shocks.Looking back at past market events, there have been instances such as “Black Monday” and the “Apple Shock,” where many investors suffered significant losses, as well as the “COVID-19 Shock,” which is still fresh in our minds.
-During such market shocks, even if you have set stop-loss orders on your open positions, extraordinary price fluctuations can cause losses to exceed your account balance in a matter of seconds.
-Trading with Exness, which employs a zero-cut system across all account types and instruments, serves as a risk mitigation measure against these types of market shocks.
+When trading FX or CFDs on Exness, you need to be aware of sudden market shocks.Looking back at past market events, there have been instances such as “Black Monday” and the “Apple Shock,” where many investors suffered significant losses, as well as the “Coronavirus Shock,” which is still fresh in our minds.
+During such market shocks, even if you have set stop-loss orders on your open positions, extraordinary volatility can cause losses to exceed your account balance in a matter of seconds.
+Trading with Exness, which employs a zero-cut system across all account types and instruments, serves as a risk mitigation measure against such market shocks.

 Exness’s Zero Cut System serves as a risk hedge against the “0% stop-out level.”
-Exness’s 0% stop-out level is rare in the industry; since you can hold positions until your margin is depleted, you can aim for longer-term opportunities where market reversals turn losses into profits.
+Exness’s 0% stop-out level is rare in the industry; since you can hold positions until your margin is depleted, you can wait longer for a market reversal to turn losses into profits.
 While this offers the advantage of maximizing your margin’s potential, even a slight delay in triggering a stop-out can result in significant losses.Exness’s Zero Cut System helps mitigate this risk.
-By combining the “0% stop-out level” with the Zero Cut System, Exness enhances capital efficiency and minimizes the risk of losses.
+By combining a “0% stop-out level” with the Zero Cut System, Exness allows you to improve capital efficiency and minimize the risk of losses.

 Exness offers "up to 2,000x leverage" (*), allowing you to trade large amounts even with a small initial investment.
-However, high-leverage trading carries a higher risk of significant losses than standard trading when market movements deviate from expectations.Precisely because Exness enables dynamic trading with up to 2,000x leverage, we believe it is crucial to protect your funds to the fullest extent possible through our Zero Cut System, which helps avoid substantial losses during market irregularities.
+However, high-leverage trading carries a higher risk of significant losses than standard trading when the market moves in an unexpected direction.Precisely because Exness enables dynamic trading with up to 2,000x leverage, we believe it is crucial to protect your funds to the greatest extent possible through our Zero Cut System, which helps avoid substantial losses during irregular market conditions.
 For those who want to try high leverage but are concerned about debt in the event of a losing trade, the "Zero Cut System"—which ensures you will never incur debt exceeding your deposit—provides peace of mind when starting to trade.We recommend that beginners start trading with a small amount of capital and make additional deposits once they become more comfortable.
 Please rest assured that Exness does not profit from your losses.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.